 If you have a website related to health and fitness with a growing subscriber base, you’re also aware of the rising competition, trying to lure your subscriber base to their product or service.

 The best way to cushion this blow is by keeping your subscribers engaged with your website.
 But the stage of technological progress that we are at, people neither have the time nor the intention to read promotional emails.
 This is where web push notifications are a gem – as an effective channel of communication.
 Have a new post on swimming styles for achieving toned arms?
 Then send your subscribers a push notification like the one shown below:

 Create a sense of excitement among your users by sending welcome push notifications with exciting offers.
 Here’s an example for your reference:

 Push notifications send direct messages to your visitor’s browser, widen your online reach without straining to capture details through lead forms, and let you connect with your subscribers easily through a single click opt-in.
-We hope that the stats above and this guide help you make a decision about whether or not to use push notifications for your business.
+We hope that the stats above and this guide help you create an effective push notification strategy, build apt messages, and choose the right kind of push notification tool for your business.

 If you find this guide useful, share the word with your friends and colleagues and bring them a step closer to achieving their business goals by using push notifications.

 Push notifications are used for multiple reasons.
 They are commonly used for increasing return traffic, capturing good quality leads, and improving outreach campaigns.